-Preconferences: Offered Saturday and Sunday before the API/NTI main conference begins.
-Three or six hour sessions provide in-depth coverage of a topic reflecting focused state-of-the-art content (e. g., advanced 12 lead ECG interpretation, evidence-based practice changes, healthy work environments, hands-on simulation labs and review courses).
+Preconferences: Offered Sunday before the API/NTI main conference begins.
+Three or six hour sessions provide in-depth coverage of a topic reflecting focused state-of-the-art content (e. g., advanced 12-lead ECG interpretation, evidence-based practice changes, healthy work environments, hands-on simulation labs and review courses).
 Content may not be product-specific.
 Facilitators allow one-third to one-half time for interactive exchange.

 SuperSessions: Large sessions for all participants that feature national speakers.
 These challenging and motivating presentations are geared toward professional success, future trends and/or national and global issues.
-SuperSessions are held Monday and Tuesday morning and late afternoon on Wednesday.
+SuperSessions are held Monday, Tuesday and Wednesday morning.

-Mastery Sessions: Seven to nine daily mastery sessions offered Monday and Thursday.
+Mastery Sessions: Offered Monday through Thursday.
 Sessions provide in-depth coverage of a topic reflecting evidence-based content (e. g., patient-focused care, healthy work environments and pharmacology).
 Content may not be product-specific.
 Sessions are 180 minutes with one 15-minute break.